Make No Mistake, He's Mine: Critical reception

 Billboard said Streisand was "wonderfully feisty" in the duet.
 Other outlets at the time compared the "lovely song" to "The Girl Is Mine", given the common theme of possessiveness between rivals.
 A decade later Streisand and Carnes were praised for "brilliant vocal performances" that sounded as contemporary in 1993 as they did in 1984.

 Charts

-Ronnie Milsap and Kenny Rogers recording
+Ronnie Milsap and Kenny Rogers version

 "Make No Mistake, She's Mine" was recorded as a duet single by country pop artists Ronnie Milsap and Kenny Rogers in 1987.

 The song topped the Billboard country chart and peaked at No. 42 on the Adult Contemporary chart.
 The song was later included on Ronnie Milsap's Heart & Soul and Kenny Rogers' I Prefer the Moonlight.

 The song won a Grammy award for Best Country Collaboration with Vocals.